pegaltier/rfcs/2019-11-03-hp-dispatcher/README.md

 ```

 This is a measure against bandwidth depletion due to unwanted serving of static files from HoloPort,
-as the are meant to be served to HoloPort Admin alone.
+as they are meant to be served to HoloPort Admin alone.

 ### `X-Hpos-Admin-Signature`